 Whether a patient has dementia or Alzheimer’s disease or multiple sclerosis, consultation with a neurologist will give him or her answers.
-Neurologists also diagnose and work with patients who suffer from migraine headaches, have Parkinson’s disease or speech impediments.
-Nervous system, spinal cord and brain medical issues that do not need surgery are the focus of neurologists.
+Neurologists also diagnose and work with patients who suffer from migraine headaches, have Parkinson’s disease, or have speech impediments.
+The nervous system, spinal cord, and brain medical issues that do not need surgery are the focus of neurologists.

 Do You Need To Find A Neurosurgeon?

 Although neurosurgeons are doctors who perform surgery, they do more than operate on patients only.
 Neurosurgeons work to see if the patient can avoid surgery, if at all possible.
 Neurosurgeons diagnose, treat (surgically or otherwise), and rehabilitate patients with medical conditions affecting their nervous system.